 A.C.E stands for Adverse Childhood Event.

 10 types of childhood events, which result as trauma, are measured in the ACE Study.
 Five are personal — physical abuse, verbal abuse, sexual abuse, physical and emotional neglect.
 Five are related to other family members: witnessing a parent’s addiction, witnessing a victim of domestic violence, a family member in jail, the loss of a parent through divorce, death, or abandonment.
-Being amongst someone with a mental illness.
+Also, being amongst someone with a mental illness imacts your ACE score.

 P.C.E stands for Positive Childhood Event